Guangzhou City F.C.: History in Guangzhou

-The Dragan Stojkovic era
+The Dragan Stojković era

-Guangzhou R&F announced Dragan Stojković as their new manager on 24 August and handed the former Yugoslav international a contract to the end of the 2017 season.
-Stojkovic preserved R&F's top flight status as they finished 14th out of 16 teams in 2015.
+Guangzhou R&F announced Dragan Stojković as their new manager on 24 August 2015 and handed the former Yugoslav international a contract until the end of the 2017 season.
+Stojković preserved R&F's top flight status as they finished 14th out of 16 teams in 2015.

-In July 2016, R&F signed Israeli international Eran Zahavi from Maccabi Tel Aviv F.C.
+In July 2016, R&F signed Israeli international Eran Zahavi from Maccabi Tel Aviv.
 Whilst home stadium Yuexiushan was being refurbished, R&F played their opening home games in 2017 at the Guangdong Provincial People's Stadium.
-Stojkovic's attacking style of play and Zahavi's goals led R&F to finish fifth in the CSL in 2017.
-There was double disappointment on the final day of the season however as the club fell just short of qualifying for the ACL and Zahavi missed out on breaking the single season CSL scoring record by just one goal.
+Stojković's attacking style of play and Zahavi's goals led R&F to finish fifth in the CSL in 2017.
+There was double disappointment on the final day of the season however, as the club fell just short of qualifying for the Champions League and Zahavi missed out on breaking the single season CSL scoring record by just one goal.
 However, his 27 goals earned him the 2017 golden boot.
-Guangzhou R&F reached the semi-finals of the CFA Cup in 2018 but had a disappointing CSL campaign as they finished 10th.
+Guangzhou R&F reached the semi-finals of the CFA Cup in 2018, but had a disappointing CSL campaign as they finished 10th.

 Guangzhou R&F finished 12th in the CSL in 2019.
-In attack, Zahavi's 29 goals set a new single season scoring record but the team had the worst defensive record in the league, conceding 72 goals in 30 games.
-After spending over four seasons at the club - making him Guangzhou R&F's longest ever serving manager - Stojkovic left the club in January 2020.
+In attack, Zahavi's 29 goals set a new single season scoring record, but the team had the worst defensive record in the league, conceding 72 goals in 30 games.
+After spending over four seasons at the club - making him Guangzhou R&F's longest ever serving manager - Stojković left the club in January 2020.

 Giovanni van Bronckhorst was announced as Guangzhou R&F's new manager on 4 January 2020.
-The CSL's format was disrupted because of COVID-19 but van Bronckhorst led the team to an 11th-place finish.
-After a CFA Cup quarter final loss on penalties, the club announced on 3 December 2020 that van Bronckhorst had resigned as manager for personal reasons.
+The CSL's format was disrupted because of the COVID-19 pandemic, and van Bronckhorst led the team to an 11th-place finish.
+After a CFA Cup quarter-final loss on penalties, the club announced on 3 December 2020 that van Bronckhorst had resigned as manager for personal reasons.

-In accordance with new national rules on the removal of sponsors from club names, on 18 December 2020 the club changed its name to Guangzhou City (广州城足球俱乐部).
+In accordance with the new national rules on removing sponsors from club names, the club was renamed Guangzhou City in December 2020.